 After

-The owner update starts with known facts, missing details, and staff-review needs.
+The owner update starts with known facts, missing details, weather pressure, and staff review needs.

 Before